Many companies have multiple listings and/or secondary listings to other countries.

-Generally, even if the the stocks belongs to the same company, the issuance are distinctive.
+Generally, even if the stocks belong to the same company, the issuance is distinctive.
 This basically means they are different shares.
 Logically if they aren't they should have exactly the same price and both stocks move whenever there's a trading activity on one market.

-Here are three main data inputs that causes the variation of output:
+Here are three main data inputs that cause the variation of output:

-- Risk Free Rate.
+- Risk-Free Rate.
 This varies on each country and we base it on the 10-year government bond rate.
-Example, the risk free rate for a US listed shares is different from that of a UK listed shares or on any other markets.
+For example, the risk-free rate for US-listed shares is different from that of UK-listed shares or on any other market.

 - Beta.
 It is a measure of volatility, or risk, in comparison to the market as a whole thus this may also vary on each country since the movement of each market may differ.